with Ven. Robina Courtin

 Over the years she has served as editorial director of Wisdom Publications, editor of Mandala Magazine, executive director of Liberation Prison Project, and as a touring teacher of Buddhism.

-Her life and work with prisoners have been featured in the documentary films Chasing Buddha and Key to Freedom.
+Known for her extraordinary energy and fiery compassion, Ven.
+Robina's life and work have been the subject of documentary films Chasing Buddha and Key to Freedom.